Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 For large $N$, the system becomes self-averaging, a property known from many disordered systems with large numbers of degrees of freedom: the collective behavior is stereotypical, independent of the realization $J_{ij}$.
-This holds for observables of the form $\sum_{i=1}^{N}\k(x_{i})$, where $\ell$ is an arbitrary functional of a single unit's trajectory.
+A self--averaging observable has a sharply peaked distribution over realizations of $\matr J$---the observable always attains the same value, close to its average.
+This, however, only holds for observables averaged over all units, reminiscent of the central limit theorem.
+These are generally of the form $\sum_{i=1}^{N}\k(x_{i})$, where $\ell$ is an arbitrary functional of a single unit's trajectory.
 It is therefore convenient to introduce the scaled cumulant--generating functional

 where the prefactor $1/N$ makes sure that $W_{N}$ is an intensive quantity, reminiscent of the bulk free energy \citep{Goldenfeld92}.
 In fact, we will show that the $N$-dependence vanishes in the limit $N\to\infty$ because the system decouples.